jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-part-4-refactoring-tools.md

 To recap, NDepend, ReSharper, and Stackify's Prefix are all fantastic tools that boost your refactoring capabilities and ability to comprehend code from a high-level.
 They also give us tooling that will assist in the nitty-gritty details of improving our code.

 Visual Studio code analysis tools offer an area of great potential.
-Roslyn analyzers, in particular, are an area where I see future integrations into charts, dashboarding, etc. within Visual Studio to be a useful addition.
-If that ever happens...
-I don't know :|
+Roslyn analyzers, in particular, are an area where I see future potential integration into charts, dashboarding, etc. within Visual Studio to be a useful addition.

-Thanks for reading and I hope you at least learned **something**.

 P.s.
 Here are some other posts you may enjoy: